The Long Island Seed Project

 NATIVE- Tatume Summer Squash (vining)

 Slightly oval green medium sized pumpkin-like squash (turns orange at maturity) is harvested young and it prepared as any summer squash.
 Many prefer Tatume over conventional zucchini.
 Makes large 5" diameter slices for grilling.
 This is a Mexican squash which was popular in the southwest before commercial sources stopped marketing it in the U.S. Tatume is of interest because it is more tolerant of drought and heat.
-Small vines root at each node tapping limited resources.
+Small vines root at each node tapping limited resources and making it difficult for squash borers to take the plant down.
 (10 seeds)

 F1 CROSS- Little Gem x Tatume (vining)

-A nice flavorful and productive summer squash bigger than Gem and combining the best of two frugal squash varieties.
-An outstanding development.
+A nice flavorful and productive summer squash bigger than the South African Gem Squash and combining the best of two frugal squash varieties.
+An outstanding development that may be well suited to difficult agricultural locations.
 (10 seeds)

 Blend F2 -Tatume Crosses (vining)